 - Error identification

 Section 508 requires federal agencies to make their ICT such as technology, online training and websites accessible for everyone.
 It establishes criteria for functional performance, hardware and software, documentation support and services.

 Software and hardware vendors fill in the Voluntary Product Accessibility Template (VPAT™) VPAT explains how their products conform to the Revised 508 Standards for IT accessibility.

 The generated report helps the procurement community assess the level of accessibility conformance during the market research and proposal evaluation stages.

 Once the VPAT is complete, it may be translated into the Accessibility Conformance Report.
-Buyers, partners and authorities can use it to make more informed decisions regarding the vendor’s accessibility compliance.
+Buyers, partners and authorities can use it to make more informed decisions regarding the vendor’s WCAG compliance.

 Checking the product for compliance with accessibility standards and filling in the VPAT is “some sort of joy”.